sparkleformation/sfn/README.md

 #### Apply Stacks

-The `--apply-stacks` option allows providing the name of an existing stack when creating or updating.
+The `--apply-stack` option allows providing the name of an existing stack when creating or updating.
 Applying stacks is simply fetching the outputs from the applied stacks and automatically defaulting the set parameter of the new or updated stack.
 Outputs are matched